Want to learn new ways to make extra money?

 While you’re saving for your new home, it might be necessary to scale back your holiday spending.
 Rather than giving your kids or spouse extravagant, expensive gifts, stick to a strict Christmas budget.
 You can even make a game of it by setting a spending limit and exercising a little creativity to see how far you can make that money stretch.

-More ways to save on holidays include DIYing all of your gifts.
+More ways to save on the holidays include DIYing all of your gifts.
 It’ll still cost some money for materials, but the gifts will be thoughtful, meaningful, and when you spend your first holiday in your new home, you’ll know the sacrifice was worth it.

 10. Reduce Expenses and Save the Difference